 Paid Family and Medical Leave is available to almost everyone working in Washington.
-To be eligible you:
+You can receive the benefit when you have:

-- 1. Have worked 820 hours (about 16 hours a week) in Washington during the qualifying period, which is about the last year. - 2.
-Experienced a qualifying event.
+- 1. Worked 820 hours (about 16 hours a week) in employment in Washington during the "gualifying period." - 2.
+Experienced a "qualifying event."